 ENA has also been doing business on the Socal and PG&E system since its inception.
 Enron has obligations to serve full-requirements customers on both the Socal and PG&E systems, acting as Authorized Marketer for various customers on both systems, delivering up to 50,000 Mmbtu/day to these customers out of both pools.
 Customers served on these systems include utilites, municipalities, industrial plants, and power generators.

 Enron’s current credit rating from Standard & Poors is BBB-.
-An annual report can be sent by mail, which provides additional the requested financial information.
+An annual report can be sent by mail, which provides additional financial information about our company.
 Our internet address is www.enron.com.
 Enron is willing to work with Frito-Lay to establish specific credit requirements for both companies.

 BASIC GAS SUPPLY PROPOSAL:

-ENA is proposing to supply PacifiCorp Frito-Lay with Bundled Gas Servicefull-requirements gs and a for its West Valley Facility near Salt Lake Cityvarious plants located on the Socal and PG&E systems.
-ENA is also proposing to purchase power offtake from the facility.
-ENA proposes to supply natural gasnatural gas and purchase power under the following terms and conditions:
+ENA is proposing to supply Frito-Lay with full-requirements gas supply, for its various plants located on the Socal and PG&E systems.
+ENA is proposing to supply natural gas under the following terms and conditions:

-Part 1 - Natural Gas

 Parties:

-Buyer: PacifiCorp Power Marketing IncFrito-Lay.
+Buyer: Frito-Lay

 Seller: Enron North America